vijayanajay/simplest/docs/memory.md

 - Leave failing tests due to signature mismatches
 - Provide incomplete fixture data for model instantiation
 - Create parallel, inconsistent implementations for the same task
+- **Assume a flat data structure.** Don't assume a data model's attributes are at the top level (`result.ticker`) when they might be nested within other objects or dictionaries.
+This creates brittle coupling that breaks when the producing module's implementation changes.

 ## Test Suite Integrity